WE’RE OFFICIALLY A COMMON LAW COUPLE!

 SIGNING OUR COMMON LAW CONTRACT was next.

-Both K and I, after almost a full year of trying to figure this immigration stuff out, were relieved.
-Finally we seemed to be getting somewhere.
+Both my Belgian and I, after almost a full year of trying to figure this immigration stuff out, were relieved.
+Finally, we seemed to be getting somewhere.

 To sign our contract (samenwoonst legale) we needed the following things;